austintwu/2048_swift/README.md

-# 2048_swift
+# 2048 in Swift
-A simple version of the game 2048 for iOS in Swift.
+A simple version of the game 2048 for iOS, written in Swift 1.
+Optimized for iOS6